 Farming Village

 Over the past century, the Royal Three Counties Show has become a much-loved event in the calendar.
-It is also one of the largest livestock and equine shows in the UK and features the country’s largest collection of rare, minority and native breed animals.
+It is also one of the largest livestock shows in the UK and features the country’s largest collection of rare, minority and native breed animals.

 Livestock Classes

-New classes for this year include:
+New classes for 2025 included:

 • Beef Young Handlers Pair Classes